My Contracted Husband, Mr. Oh

-My Contracted Husband, Mr. Oh is a 2018 South Korean television series starring Kim Kang-woo, Uee, Jung Sang-hoon, and Han Sun-hwa.
+My Contracted Husband, Mr. Oh is a 2018 South Korean television series starring Uee, Kim Kang-woo, Jung Sang-hoon, and Han Sun-hwa.
 It aired every Saturday from March 3, 2018 on MBC TV from 8:45 p.m. to 11:10 p.m.
 (KST), 2 episodes a day.

 Plot

 Han Seung-Joo (Uee) is a single woman in her mid 30s who works as a producer at a broadcasting station.
 She does well at her job, but is not nearly as good when it comes to homemaking.
 Han Seung-Joo has a hard time dealing with social prejudices against single women.
 While filming a documentary in the mountains, she runs into Oh Jak-Doo (Kim Kang-Woo) whom she contractually marries to achieve the status of married women.
 Their marriage is not based on love, but their relationship unfolds romantically.